 He glances at me, eyebrows scrunched together in confusion.
 “Quoi - I mean, what?”

 “That,” I say, giving him a light shove to the shoulder.
 “Why do you randomly switch languages?”

 “Oh.
 That,” he says lamely.
 “I dunno, it’s just the way I was brought up.
 My mum switched between languages all the time.
 She’s full French, you know, so we always spent a lot of time visiting her half of the family, especially during the summer.
-They live in Cannes, right on the coast of the Mediterranean, and obviously everyone speaks French there.
 So there was that, and also the fact that Mum’s never really gotten English quite down.
 Whenever she couldn’t figure out how to say what she wanted, she would switch into French.
 In fact, while I was growing up, as long as Dad wasn’t around to hear her she would just speak French all the time -”

 Louis stops suddenly and looks away, jaw snapping shut.
 It’s quite weird, really - one minute he’s prattling on and then the next he goes dead silent for no apparent reason.
 Just when I was beginning to tolerate him, too.
 How annoying.

 “What?
 Why did you stop?
 I was actually kind of interested.”